© 2024 Melanie White

 In the words of one of my recent Passion to Profit students, who worked on her value proposition:

 “I have actually enjoyed it; I go back to it regularly just checking in on some of the points.
 It centres me back into the why and what.
 Kind of helps get those creative juices going, thinking of how to place together information for marketing.”

 Each service you offer has its own value proposition.

 For example, an 8-week coaching program might have a value proposition that is about creating a transformation of some kind and a path to rapid change.

-In contrast, a monthly membership that follows the program might have a value proposition about helping people stay on track and be consistent and develop deeper insights and changes that help them step into their future self.
+In contrast, a monthly membership that follows the program might have a value proposition about helping people stay on track and be consistent and develop deeper insights and changes that help them step into their future selves.

 These are very generic examples, and you would want to be way more specific and relevant to your niche.
 But what you can hear is that the value of each is very clear and will appeal to different people depending on their stage of change.

 In order to get your value proposition right, you need to speak to your target market and understand the results and support they want, need and will pay for.
-Your value proposition is based around that.
+Your value proposition is based on that.
 You can do this in casual conversations, free coaching sessions, or social media conversations.

 3. Outline what you will charge per program/membership and how many you need to sell to meet your income goal (simple math)